Chinese Mahjong [麻将 Má jiàng]

 The game of mahjong (or mah-jongg) is another famous Chinese invention and export to the rest of the world.

 Mahjong is a game combining skill and chance broadly similar to the card game of rummy ➚; the aim is to collect related groups of tiles, however the set of tiles and rules are a lot more complex than for cards.
-Like Chinese chess Mahjong is often played in tea-houses and the clattering of tiles on tables is a frequently heard background sound.
+Like Chinese chess Mahjong is often played in tea-houses and the clattering of tiles on tables is a frequently heard.
 The tiles were originally made of bone, bamboo or ivory but now are made from plastic.
 It is often played for small stakes.

 Origins of Mahjong

 In a search for evidence of an early use of the game, no definitive evidence pushes it back before the Taiping Rebellion but pastimes are rarely mentioned in old history books particularly when played by ordinary people rather than the scholarly elite.
 The oldest known sets come from about 1870 in the Ningbo region of Zhejiang, perhaps by Chen Yumen ➚ 陈鱼门 Chén Yúmén (1817-1878).
 On the other hand the mystique of an ancient game from the mysterious and exotic East was a major selling point, so it is possible it was invented more recently.
 Some people have said it goes back all the way to the time of Confucius but there is no evidence for this.
-The names normally used for the tiles indicates the export to America came from the Guangdong (Canton) area.
+The names normally used for the tiles suggest that the export to America came from the Guangdong (Canton) area.

 It was originally known as 麻雀 má què or ‘sparrow game’ in English and is still known by that name in southern China; while in the north it is 麻将 má jiàng.
 Mah-Jongg, became a great craze as a parlor game in the 1920s when the U.S. company Abercrombie & Fitch ➚ had great success in popularizing it; there were a number of trade marked versions of the game including ‘Pung Chow’ and ‘Game of Thousand Intelligences’.